* Translated by AI

 Kim Min-seok celebrating after hitting a double in the bottom of the 10th inning of extra innings against KIA on the 18th. /Photo=Reporter Kim Jin-kyung

-However, after finishing the 2024 season with a .211 batting average in 41 games, he was traded in November of that year in a 3-for-2 deal (↔Jeong Cheol-won, Jeon Min-jae) along with Choi Jae-hyun and Woo In to the Doosan Bears.
-In his first year with the new team in 2025, he recorded a .228 batting average in 95 games, falling short of expectations.
+However, after finishing the 2024 season with only 41 games and a batting average of 0.211, he was traded in November of that year in a 3-for-2 deal (↔Jeong Cheol-won, Jeon Min-jae) along with Choi Jae-hyun and Choi Woo-in, joining the Doosan Bears.
+In his first year with the new team in 2025, he played 95 games with a batting average of 0.228, falling short of expectations.

-Now in his fourth professional season, Kim Min-seok is gradually revealing his potential.
-In 15 games this season, he has a .370 batting average (46 at-bats, 17 hits), 1 home run, and 10 RBIs.
+Entering his fourth professional season, Kim Min-seok is gradually revealing his potential.
+In 15 games this season, he has a batting average of 0.370 (46 at-bats, 17 hits), 1 home run, and 10 RBIs.
 If he qualifies for the batting title, this would rank 8th in batting average.
-Along with Park Jun-soon (20, .373 batting average), he is bringing a fresh and youthful wind to the Doosan lineup, which had suffered severe slumps early in the season.
+Along with Park Jun-soon (20, batting average 0.373), he is bringing a fresh, youthful breeze to the Doosan lineup, which had been suffering from severe slumps early in the season.

-Doosan manager Kim Won-hyeong (54) praised Kim Min-seok after the team secured its first winning series of the season on the 19th, stating, "Kim Min-seok has maintained good hitting form and fulfilled the role of the fifth batter perfectly."
+Doosan manager Kim Won-hyeong (54) praised Kim Min-seok after the team secured its first winning series of the season on the 19th, stating, "Kim Min-seok has maintained good batting form and fulfilled his role as the fifth batter."

-Kim Min-seok, whose hitting talent is now complemented by effort and fighting spirit.
-Watching what kind of hitter he will grow into is also an interesting prospect.
+Kim Min-seok, whose batting talent is now complemented by effort and fighting spirit.
+Watching what kind of batter he will grow into is also an interesting prospect.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>